HEATlab/Prob-in-Ctrl/README.md

 # Prob-in-Ctrl
 This repository contains a collection of programs written by team *Probably in Control* (part of the Summer 2018 HEATlab group).
-This work resulted in a publication at the 29th International Conference of Automated Planning and Scheduling (ICAPS-19) entitled *"Quantifying Degrees of Controllability for Temporal Networks with Uncertainty"*.
+This work resulted in a publication at the 29th International Conference of Automated Planning and Scheduling (ICAPS-19) titled *"Quantifying Degrees of Controllability for Temporal Networks with Uncertainty"*.
 A pre-print is available [here](https://www.heatlab.org/papers/Akmal_et_al_ICAPS_2019.pdf).

 These files were migrated from the repository for Robotbrunch, a previous HEATlab team.
 The programs here serve to